 DRESS syndrome (drug rash increased eosinophilia — white blood cells, systemic) a potentially fatal drug reaction that needs immediate attention if a rash appears with fever or other flu-like symptoms 26

-High blood sugar, possibly extreme and associated with ketoacidosis, coma, or death, have been reported in patients treated with Seroquel.7
+High blood sugar, possibly extreme and associated with diabetic acidosis, coma, or death, have all been reported in patients treated with Seroquel.7

 Seroquel ( quetiapine ) FAQs

 Seroquel is not a drug that is completely understood, like many other prescription medications.
 Research is well-advised, especially before starting Seroquel or undertaking Seroquel withdrawal.
 We have assembled information below, pertaining to some of the most frequently asked questions about Seroquel withdrawal, side effects, and more.
 If you have further questions, please do not hesitate to reach out to us.

 How does Seroquel Work?

 Even though many medications have been developed and marketed for the treatment of various psychoses, depression disorders, manic episodes, and schizophrenia, little is yet known about how antipsychotic medications actually work.

 Research on neurotransmitters tells us that these natural hormones or “transmitters” are responsible for transmitting messages or impulses that travel between the nerve cells, which is how the body regulates our mood, breathing, reactions needed for the heart to beat, emotions, perspiration, digestion, and thousands more.

 Disturbances in the ebb and flow of neurotransmitters appear to be linked somehow with psychosis, schizophrenia, etc. For example, an over-activity of dopamine is linked to hallucinations and delusions.28 Those are symptoms of psychotic illnesses such as schizophrenia.